I have dabbled in home improvement projects and like giving advice to others on what not to do.

 Clearly, this rot damage is a very, very Bad Thing.

-Cutting away the rotten joist wood was the hardest part of this repair--it's tough to saw up to the edge of the wall, but not into it, and there was very poor access to the area I needed to work on.
+Cutting away the rotten joist wood was the hardest part of this repair—it's tough to saw up to the edge of the wall, but not into it, and there was very poor access to the area I needed to work on.
 I actually used a small chainsaw, working with elaborate caution.
-(I don't think I'd recommend that to you--but that is what I used.)
-Some basic chainsaw tips are here, in case you insist on disregarding my caution:
+(I don't think I'd recommend that to you—but that is what I used.)

 Having removed the rotten wood, the next need is clearly to replace it with sound wood.
 The method I used was to "sister" pieces together.
 That means that in addition to the piece replacing the rotted wood, a "backing piece" which overlapped the joint between new and old wood was added for strength and stability.